Medical Negligence Solicitors

-Poor training, fatigue, inability to deal with stressful situations and loss of concentration are often cited for individual healthcare professional’s mistakes and, at a wider organisational level, Hospital recruitment, policies, systems, recourse allocation and a failure to learn lessons and feedback on mistakes are other examples our solicitors frequently encounter.
+Poor training, fatigue, inability to deal with stressful situations and loss of concentration are often cited for individual healthcare professional’s mistakes and, at a wider organisational level, Hospital recruitment, policies, systems, resource allocation and a failure to learn lessons and feedback on mistakes are other examples our solicitors frequently encounter.

 The increase in the population in England and Wales, an aging population (with more complex medical conditions such as diabetes, cancer, heart disease) and more accurate recording of medical negligence mistakes may also explain why the numbers are increasing.

 Medical negligence can and does occur in all areas of medicine and healthcare.
 The examples below are just a few areas that commonly result in compensation claims:

 - Delay in diagnosis (cancer, stroke, heart and spinal problems, for example).

 - Failure to refer a patient for investigation, particularly, from General Practitioners.